ntieu4328/TryHackMe/How to RDP Into Machine.md

 3. If using freerdp3-x11 have to install freerdp3-shadow-x11

-4. If doesn't open sudo killall openvpn
+4. For TryHackMe: If doesn't open -> `sudo killall openvpn`

 RDP into Machine: